Introduction

 Now, we can create a safe Rust function that wraps this Unsafe FFI binding:

-// The developer is responsible for maintaining safety invariants and validity invariants
+function, and the developer is responsible for ensuring that safety invariants and validity invariants are satisfied.

 Unsafe Rust Programming Guidelines